lgw2/lgw2.github.io/_teaching/csci112-spring-2023/programs/program2.md

 ## Assignment

-As the CTO for the (soon-to-be-announced) Bozeman Zoo, you need to write a program that keeps track of the exhibits and the animals that live in them.
+As the software developer for the (soon-to-be-announced) Bozeman Zoo, you need to write a program that keeps track of the exhibits and the animals that live in them.
 Luckily, you recall that way back in your student days (or was it just last week?), you wrote a